 The Church says the earth is flat, but I know that it is round, for I have seen its shadow on the moon, and I have more faith in a shadow than in the Church. ~ Ferdinand Magellan

-As the video above suggests, those who proclaim to know the truth merely reveal their ignorance.
+Those who proclaim to know the truth merely reveal their ignorance.
 We should be humble–especially metaphysicians but scientists too–about drawing definitive conclusions about perplexing topics.
 The universe is large and our brains are small.
 Yet our science should not be dismissed; it has given us the little knowledge we possess.
 To abandon it would set the human species back a thousand years.
-As Einstein said “All our science, measured against reality, is primitive and childlike–and yet it the most precious thing we have.”
+As Einstein said, “All our science, measured against reality, is primitive and childlike–and yet it the most precious thing we have.”